Are There Any Treatments for Symptoms of Menopause?

 Prescription medication.
 Treatment with estrogen and progesterone, called combination hormone replacement therapy (HRT), can be prescribed for women who still have their uterus, if they have moderate to severe symptoms of menopause.
 Estrogen alone is the prescribed regimen for women who have had a hysterectomy (no longer have their uterus).

-According to the WHI study results,combination HRT increases the risk of heart disease, breast cancer, blood clots, and stroke.
-Estrogen-only HRT was found to increase the risk of blood clots and stroke, but did not worsen a woman's chance of getting breast cancer or heart disease.
+According to the WHI study results, combination HRT increases the risk of heart disease, breast cancer, blood clots, and stroke.
+Estrogen-only HRT was found to increase the risk of blood clots and stroke but did not increase a woman's chance of getting breast cancer or heart disease.
 Although the WHI study found an increase in the risk of heart disease in women taking combination HRT, a more recent study suggests this finding may not be relevant to all postmenopausal women.

 A study published in the March 5, 2008, issue of the Journal of the American Medical Association reported on WHI participants three years after they stopped combination HRT therapy.
 The researchers found that "many of the health effects of hormones such as increased risk of heart disease are diminished, but overall risks, including risks of stroke, blood clots, and cancer, remain high."
 The study also concluded that the increased risk of breast cancer appears to linger and "other effects of combination hormones, such as decreased risk of colorectal cancer and hip fractures, also stopped when therapy ended."